19th Lux Style Awards

-←18th Lux Style Awards 20th→

 The 19th Lux Style Awards presented by Lux to honor the best in fashion, music, films and Pakistani television of 2019, held digitally on 31 December 2020.
 The awards were held virtually due to the outbreak of the COVID-19 pandemic in the world.

 The ceremony was directed by Feriha Altaf.
 The ceremony was hosted by Ahmed Ali Butt and Mehwish Hayat.
 Ranjha Ranjha Kardi remained the most awarded television series while Laal Kabootar remained the most awarded film.